yonsei-sslab/XBA/README.md

     └── saved_model             # Default directory for storing model parameters.

 ### Install
+#### Expected hardware requirements
+We recommend using Nvidia GPU for training and hit score calculations for validation.

 #### Prerequisite
 Python 3.8 or above version is required.
-We recommend using Nvidia GPU for training and hit score calculations for validation.
 To install python dependencies, you need to install pipenv first.
 ```shellscript
 $ pip3 install pipenv
 ```